bluenote-1577/savont/README.md

 # savont - Amplicon Sequencing Variants (ASVs) and taxonomic profiling for long-read amplicon sequencing

 **Savont** generates **Amplicon Sequence Variants (ASVs)** from Oxford Nanopore (ONT) R10.4 or PacBio HiFi amplicon sequencing data.
-Savont can also perform taxonomic classification for prokaryotic rRNA sequencing.
+Savont can also perform taxonomic classification for rRNA sequencing.

 Unlike mapping-based approaches (e.g. Emu or ONT's epi2me workflow), savont follows the Reads -> ASV -> Classification paradigm (just like DADA2).
 This can lead to more confident species classifications and exact ASV mapping information that is lost from read-level analysis.